IPad (1st generation): Software

-The iPad originally shipped with IPhone OS 3.2.
-On September 1, 2010, it was announced the iPad would get iOS 4.2 by November 2010; to fulfill this, Apple released IOS 4.2.1 to the public on November 22.
-It comes with several applications, including Safari, Mail, Photos, Video, IPod, iTunes Store, App Store, Maps, Notes, Calendar, and Contacts.
+The iPad originally shipped with iPhone OS 3.2.
+On September 1, 2010, it was announced the iPad would get iOS 4.2 by November 2010; to fulfill this, Apple released iOS 4.2.1 to the public on November 22.
+(This update brought important features to the first-generation iPad, including multitasking capabilities and the introduction of app folders for better organization.)
+It comes with several applications, including Safari, Mail, Photos, Video, iPod, iTunes Store, App Store, Maps, Notes, Calendar, and Contacts.
 Several are improved versions of applications developed for the iPhone or Mac.

 The iPad syncs with iTunes on a Mac or Windows PC.
 Apple ported its iWork suite from the Mac to the iPad, and sells pared-down versions of Pages, Numbers, and Keynote apps in the App Store.
 Although the iPad isn't designed to replace a mobile phone, a user can use a wired headset or the built-in speaker and microphone to place phone calls over Wi-Fi or 3G using a VoIP application.

 On October 12, 2011, iOS 5 was released to various iOS devices, including the first-generation iPad, and was downloadable through iTunes.
-The update was reported to contain hundreds of new features and tweaks, including Twitter integration, Notification Center and iMessage, which is a feature that allows users to send messages or multimedia files to other users on iOS or OS X, the operating system for Apple computers. iCloud, an iOS app and Apple-provided internet storage service which allows users to sync and backup their user data and settings to/from other devices, was also made available through this update.
-On June 11, 2012, it was announced that iOS 6 would not be available for the first-generation iPad, making IOS 5.1.1 the final operating system officially available for the device.
+The update was reported to contain hundreds of new features and tweaks, including Twitter integration, the Notification Center and iMessage, which is a feature that allows users to send messages or multimedia files to other users on iOS or OS X, the operating system for Apple computers. iCloud, an iOS app and Apple-provided internet storage service which allows users to sync and backup their user data and settings to/from other devices, was also made available through this update.

+On June 11, 2012, Apple announced the iOS 6 update – which brought several new features, like: